Ahmad Jamal at the Top: Poinciana Revisited

 Ahmad Jamal at the Top: Poinciana Revisited is a live album by American jazz pianist Ahmad Jamal featuring performances recorded at The Village Gate in 1968 and released on the Impulse! label.

 Critical reception

-Thom Jurek of Allmusic states the album "reveals Jamal playing in a more driving, percussive style, though he keeps his utterly elegant chord voicings intact".
+Thom Jurek of AllMusic states that the album "reveals Jamal playing in a more driving, percussive style, though he keeps his utterly elegant chord voicings intact".